Learning to accelerate distributed ADMM using graph neural networks: Experiments

 \subsection{Results}

-We train our model for $K=10$ unrolling steps to minimize the loss function~\eqref{eq:loss}.
-Additional details about the model training can be found in Appendix~\ref{app:training}.
-In Table~\ref{tab:resultsconsensus}, we show the results of different learned methods in terms of their ability to minimize the loss function \eqref{eq:loss} and achieve consensus among the iterates across the network.
+We train all our models for $K=10$ unrolling steps to minimize the loss function~\eqref{eq:loss} and compare the results with two baseline methods: (i) a version that uses the best performing $\alpha$ as a fixed global step size, and (ii) an adaptive heuristic that adjusts $\alpha_i$ dynamically.
+Additional details about the model training and baseline selection can be found in Appendix~\ref{app:training}.
+In Table~\ref{tab:resultsconsensus}, we show the results of different learned methods corresponding to individual learning components and a combined version in terms of their ability to minimize the loss function \eqref{eq:loss} and achieve consensus among the iterates.\looseness=-1

-In the middle column, we show the results obtained for $K=10$ iterations which is the value used for the loss function in \eqref{eq:loss}.
-We can see that all learned methods outperform the baseline, achieving a lower error across all learned methods in both experimental settings.
-This also holds for consensus among the iterates, even though the loss only influences this indirectly.
-Overall, the combined method clearly performs best in both metrics. \looseness=-1
+In the middle-left column, we show the key results obtained for $K=10$ iterations, which is the assumed computational budget used for the loss function in \eqref{eq:loss}.
+We can see that all learned methods outperform the baselines, achieving a lower error across all learned methods in both experimental settings.
+This also holds for most methods in terms of consensus among the iterates, even though the loss only influences this indirectly.
+Overall, the combined method where we learn both edge weights and step sizes clearly performs best in both metrics. \looseness=-1

-\paragraph{Additional iterations} In the leftmost column of Table~\ref{tab:resultsconsensus}, we compare the results for $k=5$ steps.
-We can see that generally, the gap between the baseline method and the learned methods is not as big as for the training objective.
-However, already after $5$ iterations, the learned methods outperform the baseline in most cases, even though the training only evaluates the performance after $K=10$ steps.
+\paragraph{Additional iterations} In the leftmost column of Table~\ref{tab:resultsconsensus}, we compare the results for $5$ steps.
+Generally, the gap between the baseline methods and the learned methods is not as big as for the training objective.
+However, already after $5$ iterations, the learned methods outperform the baselines in most cases, even though the training only evaluates the performance after $K=10$ steps.\looseness=-1

-In the rightmost column, we show the performance of the (learned) ADMM algorithm after $k=20$ iterations.
-For the additional iterations, we use a constant step size $\alpha=1$ as in the baseline.
-This allows us to guarantee the convergence of the ADMM iterations by fixing the step size for all remaining iterations.
-Moreover, we apply the same learned weighted Laplacian matrix in the additional iterations.
-Also in this situation, apart from the global step size in the consensus problem, we observe advances compared to the baseline.
-Unsurprisingly, the combined method shows the strongest improvements.\looseness=-1

-In summary, although our method is trained to perform well only after the fixed $K=10$ iterations, both earlier and later iterates still outperform the baseline method in our experiments.

-\paragraph{Function value} In addition to the comparisons in the previous paragraph, we also evaluate the obtained results in terms of the objective function value.
-We measure this by the relative objective at iteration $k$, which is the difference in the objective values normalized by the minimal value: